Mapping Inclusive Employment Practices for Individuals with Developmental Disabilities

 A Participatory Research Project

-Research Team: The study was conducted through a partnership between the CfEE, Dr. Rachelle Hole of the UBC Centre for Inclusion and Citizenship and Dr. Jon Corbett of the The UBC Spatial Information for Community Engagement (SpICE) lab, with financial support from Community Living BC, the Government of Canada, and the Province of British Columbia through the Ministry of Social Development and Social Innovation‘s Research and Innovation Fund.
+Research Team: The study was conducted through a partnership between the CfEE, Dr. Rachelle Hole of the UBC Canadian Institute for Inclusion and Citizenship and Dr. Jon Corbett of the The UBC Spatial Information for Community Engagement (SpICE) lab, with financial support from Community Living BC, the Government of Canada, and the Province of British Columbia through the Ministry of Social Development and Social Innovation‘s Research and Innovation Fund.

 The two-year project involved developing and evaluating The BC Employment Mapping Tool in terms of its role in supporting individuals with developmental disabilities (self-advocates) as well as their families, employers and service providers to learn and share examples of innovation and best practices in the area of employment.
 Through the course of the project, approximately 120 stories of paid, positive, and inclusive employment were added to the map by a variety of users across British Columbia.